 Adoption: A court action in which an adult assumes legal and other responsibilities for another, usually a minor.

-Adoption Attorney: A legal professional who has experience with filing, processing, and finalizing adoption in a court having jurisdiction.
+Adoption Attorney: A legal professional who has experience filing, processing, and finalizing adoptions in court.

 Adoption Certificate/Decree: also known as the Certificate of Adoption, this is the document that is signed by the presiding Judge upon finalization of the adoption.

 Adoption Exchange: An organization which recruits adoptive families for children with special needs using print, radio, television and internet recruitment, as well as matching services.
 Adopt Kansas Kids is the Adoption Exchange for the State of Kansas and administered by the Kansas Children’s Service League.

 Adoption Petition: The legal document, completed by an adoption attorney, through which prospective parents request the court’s permission to adopt a specific child.

 Adoption Placement Agreement (APA): A written agreement signed by the family, the child’s case manager, and the Department for Children and Families (DCF) to place a child in the State’s care in an adoptive home.
 This is the step prior to finalization.
 The child remains in the State’s legal custody until finalization.

 Adoption Subsidies: Adoption benefits (also known as adoption assistance) designed to offset the short and long-term costs associated with adopting children who need special services.
 In Kansas, subsidy is agreed to prior to APA signing and may include a monthly stipend, continued medical coverage for the child through Medicaid, and/or one time reimbursement for expenses related to the adoption.
 Subsidy is based on the special needs of the child.
 This may be renegotiated with DCF as the needs of the child change.